 nuget.exe push -Source "AASBuild" -ApiKey az <packagePath>

-You’ll get prompted for the user.
+You’ll get prompted to enter the user.
 Remember it needs to have enough rights on the project.

 Of course, you need to change “AASBuild” for your artifact feed name.
 And we’re done with the artifacts.